-Results of correlation between annual flight cancellation records and cloud cover within the study period shows a correlation coefficient of 0.7, with a coefficient of determination of 0.49.
+Results of correlation between annual flight cancellation records and cloud cover within the study period show a correlation coefficient of 0.7, with a coefficient of determination of 0.49.
 This implies a fairly strong positive relationship between both variables.
 The coefficient of determination (0.49 or 49%) indicates that 51% of the variations in flight cancellation as correlated with cloud cover are determined by other unforeseen related factors.
 The test for significance indicates that the postulated null hypothesis is rejected since the calculated value (3.56) is greater than the table value (1.77).

 The annual flight cancellation and wind speed stood at -0.52 with a coefficient of determination of 0.27.
 This indicates a fairly strong negative relationship between flight cancellation and wind speed.
 The estimated coefficient of determination (0.27 or 27%) indicates that 73% of the variations in flight cancellation as correlated with wind speed are determined by other related factors.
 The test for significance indicates that the postulated null hypothesis is rejected since the calculated value (2.21) is greater than the table value (1.77).

 This further indicates that at 0.05%, the correlation coefficient is significant

-221 The result of correlation between monthly flight cancelations and Visisbility, rainfall, cloud 222 cover and wind speed is shown in table 2.
-The monthly flight cancellation and visibility 223 correlation coefficient stood at 0.32, with a coefficient of determination at 0.10.
-This 224 indicates a positively weak relationship.
-The coefficient of determination (0.10 or 10%)225 indicates that the undetermined proportions of variation (90%) are due to other factors.
-The 226 significant test shows that at 0.05%, the correlation coefficient is not significant since the 227 calculated value (1.06) is less than the table value (1.81).
-This find relevance in the work of 228 Miner (2002) who reported that there is a relationship between weather parameter and flight 229 operations but that the relationship was insignificant due to weather modification.
+The result of the correlation between monthly flight cancellations and Visibility, rainfall, cloud cover and wind speed is shown in table 2.
+The monthly flight cancellation and visibility correlation coefficient stood at 0.32, with a coefficient of determination at 0.10.
+This indicates a weak positive relationship.
+The coefficient of determination (0.10 or 10%) indicates that the undetermined proportions of variation (90%) are due to other factors.
+The significant test shows that at 0.05%, the correlation coefficient is not significant since the calculated value (1.06) is less than the table value (1.81).
+This find relevance in the work of